-Final Exam Schedule - Day 3:
+Final Exam Schedule-Day 3

-6 th Period 8:05 a.m.
-9:30 a.m.
-7 th Period 9:35 a.m.
-11:00 a.m.
+6 th Period Exam 8:05 9:30 7 th Period Exam 9:35 11:00

-Students with excused absences during a final exam must arrange to take the exam with the teacher(s) after returning from their absence.
+Students with excused absences during a final exam must arrange to take the exam with their teacher(s) within a week of the date of the exam.

-Oregon High School Handbook 2018-2019
+Oregon High School Handbook 2016-2017

 HANDBOOK DISCLAIMER: Not all disciplinary problems and situations can be identified through the general guidelines.
-The administrators reserve the right to act appropriately at their discretion in any situation or problem that is not specifically stated, calls for additional disciplinary measures, or to override or suspend the guidelines due to an unusual or unique set of circumstances.
+The administrators reserves the right to act appropriately at their discretion in any situation or problem that is not specifically stated, calls for additional disciplinary measures, or to override or suspend the guidelines due to an unusual or unique set of circumstances.

-Oregon CUSD #220 Policies
+Oregon Community Unit School District #220 Policies

 This handbook is a summary of the school's rules and expectations, and is not a comprehensive statement of school procedures.
-The Board's comprehensive policy manual is available for public inspection through the District's website www.ocusd.net or at the Board office located at:
+The Board's comprehensive policy manual is available for public inspection through the District's website www.ocusd.net or at the Board office, located at: